nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure x.
 A screenshot showing the outcome of an `i-list` command

 #### 2.5 Finding ingredients by keywords : `i-find`
-Finds all ingredients that contain the KEYWORD(s) in their names.
+Finds all ingredients that contain one or more keywords in their names.

 Format: `i-find KEYWORD [MORE_KEYWORDS]`